Skip to main content

 SSL certificate requirements

-While using self-signed certificates with Invicti on-premises and/or Jira on-premises is possible, it's not supported for setups that involve integrating Invicti with Jira:
+While using self-signed certificates with Invicti On-Premises and/or Jira On-Premises is possible, it is not supported for setups that involve integrating Invicti with Jira:

-• If you are using Invicti on-premises, the Invicti configuration must have a valid SSL/TLS certificate, signed by a globally trusted certificate authority.
+• If you are using Invicti On-Premises, the Invicti configuration must have a valid SSL/TLS certificate, signed by a globally trusted certificate authority, and must be accessible via a public HTTPS URL (not localhost).

 Other requirements